bdastur/notes/python/notes.md

 ## Python3 Asyncio
-* A function that you introduce with assync def is a coroutine.
+* A function that you introduce with async def is a coroutine.
   It may use await, return or yield, but all of these are optional.
   Declaring async def noop():  pass is valid.